 The Secondary Section enhances the professional lives of secondary English language arts educators and the quality of education of their students by providing multiple forums for significant dialogue on historical, current, and emerging topics of interest to secondary English language arts educators.

-NCTE's award-winning journal presents information on the teaching of writing and reading, literature, and language for teachers in junior and senior high schools.
+NCTE's award-winning English Journal is full of ideas on the teaching of writing, reading, literature, and language for teachers in junior and senior high schools.
 EJ includes information on how teachers are putting the latest technologies to work in their classrooms.
 Learn how you can write for English Journal.